Wrelks-Quantum/wrelks.github.io/quantum-computing-an-applied-approach.md

 <br>

 >> The study page is here to provide you with a plentiful set of flash cards for you to study quantum computing from.
 Ranging from linear algebra to quantum algorithms.
-These flash cards are actively updated, but if you have any suggestions for sample questions, contact me at <perry@wrelks.com>.
+These flash cards are actively updated, but if you have any suggestions for sample questions, contact me on my [twitter](https://twitter.com/Wrelks).
-If you would like to regularly contribute to the flash cards please check out the [contributor page](https://wrelks.com/contributor)

 <blockquote><h6><a href="https://wrelks.com/devtests/">Development Tests <i>(Private)</i></a></h6></blockquote>